Typically, a multi-stemmed shrub to 3 m tall, bearing a lignotuber.

 It grows mostly north of Sydney on the central and north coast subdivisions, extending onto the central and northern tablelands.
 It is widespread in heath and dry sclerophyll forest and woodland, usually on sandy soils and sandstone outcrops but may also occur on other soil types.

-The leaves are alternate, linear to oblanceolate, to 10 cm long and only 1 cm wide, green to dark green in colour and are toothed uniformly for most of their length.
+The leaves are alternate to spiral; linear to oblanceolate, to 10 cm long and only 1 cm wide, green to dark green in colour and are toothed uniformly for most of their length.
 Lower surface is paler and hairy.

 In this species, the spikes are generally to 15 cm long (sometimes longer) and about 6 cm wide, with each flower thin but up to 3 cm long, orange to yellow-orange in colour.
 The styles (female part of flower) can be a vivid dark red to purple-black and hooked at the apex (very similar to B. spinulosa).